ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image features a woman seated outdoors with a large wooden crate filled with tomatoes in the foreground.
-The woman is smiling, wearing a turquoise top and a patterned skirt.
-Behind her, there are banana trees and other greenery, indicating a farm or garden setting.
-The lighting suggests it might be either early morning or late afternoon.
+The image shows a woman sitting beside a large wooden crate filled with tomatoes.
+The woman is smiling and wearing a blue patterned sleeveless top and a purple patterned skirt, with her hair styled in a bun.
+The background features tall green banana plants and other greenery, suggesting an outdoor agricultural setting.

-There is no visible text in the image itself.
-The overall composition emphasizes agriculture, possibly reflecting a successful harvest, and the woman's expression conveys positivity and satisfaction.
-This image would be fitting for an annual development report focused on agricultural progress or rural development.
+The layout is vertical, with the woman positioned on the right side of the image and the crate of tomatoes prominently on the left side.
+The lighting appears natural, highlighting the woman’s expression and the ripe tomatoes.

+The image contains no text.
+It captures a positive and hopeful moment, likely emphasizing themes of agricultural productivity, farmer empowerment, or rural development, which is appropriate for an annual development report.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p30_img1.png)